What happened that day?

 Somewhat ironically the Fourmyula never played ‘Nature’ live.
 Mason argued that local audiences weren't ready for local bands performing original material, but the amplification equipment also made it nearly impossible for live bands to use acoustic instruments on stage.

 ‘Nature’ was written in the height of 1960s pop culture.
 The fashion was shoulder-length hair, exotically motley dressing and expanding the mind.
-His song echoed the psychedelic, pastoral imagery of the times with lyrics like ‘turning breeze to speech’ and ‘nature’s own voice I hear’, but the Fourmyula never identified with the so-called counter-culture.
+Mason's song echoed the psychedelic, pastoral imagery of the times with lyrics like ‘turning breeze to speech’ and ‘nature’s own voice I hear’, but the Fourmyula never identified with the so-called counter-culture.
 ‘We were just a bunch of well-adjusted teenagers in love.
 I wrote "Nature" in an hour on the front porch of my mum’s house, looking out on a beautiful day with trees and stuff.
 Bees were buzzing and my heart was fluttering,' Mason recalled.
 It was ‘a nice, happy song which I wrote as a 19-year-old.
 I do sort of cringe a bit at the words.
 But the fact that it’s been successful twice does prove something.
 If someone covers your song and it still does well, it must have something.’

 Community contributions